sanscript-tech/hacking-tools-scripts/JavaScript/Counting_Days/Readme.md

 # Script to find no of days left

+This script is used to find the number of days left for a particular date.</br>
+For example if the target date is 21st Jan 2021 and the present date is 28th Oct 2020, the output will show 84 days left.

 1. Open your browser and go to the required webpage.
 2. Launch Developer Tools in your Chrome browser